 ID 2904

 Manager Harrison, Sophie

 Handler Harrison, Sophie

 Opened 11/05/2021

 Consequence (current) Major - 4

-Likelihood (current) Possible - 3
+Likelihood (current) Likely - 4

-Risk level (current) High Risk
+Risk level (current) Extreme Risk

 Risk level (Target) High Risk

-Rating (current) 12
+Rating (current) 16

 Description IF the ICS does not achieve financial balance in the current year and beyond THEN the ICS and Trust will be subject to regulatory action which will impact on the Trust's ability to provide high quality, sustainable services to patients now and in the future.

-Controls in place System CFO meeting regularly to escalate system financial risks and develop plans to mitigate/manage these risks.
-Wider ICS governance structure includes senior oversight of ICS financial position.
-Long term ICS financial modelling being developed to understand the scale of future challenges.
-Ad-hoc modelling of national funding to support impact of Industrial Action or other key risks as and when relevant.
-ICS wide productivity workstreams set up to explore opportunities for productivity gains and closer working across corporate services.
-National and ICB approval of strategic business cases to ensure collective agreement to material investment decisions that could impact the financial position (e.g. EPR, capital strategic projects incl new hospital programme builds).
-ICB CFO engagement in regional specialised commissioning forum governing delegation approach.
+Controls in place System CFO meeting regularly to escalate system financial risks and develop plans to mitigate/manage these risks. - Wider ICS governance structure includes senior oversight of ICS financial position. - Long term ICS financial modelling being developed to understand the scale of future challenges. - Ad-hoc modelling of national funding to support impact of Industrial Action or other key risks as and when relevant. - ICS wide productivity workstreams set up to explore opportunities for productivity gains and closer working across corporate services. - National and ICB approval of strategic business cases to ensure collective agreement to material investment decisions that could impact the financial position (e.g. EPR, capital strategic projects incl new hospital programme builds). - ICB CFO engagement in regional specialised commissioning forum governing delegation approach - Maximising out of system funding flows to support system financial position.

 Risk Assessors recommended actions to further reduce the risk Assessment of the impact of unmitigated financial risks in 2024/25 by system partners.
 Clarity on the financial implications of three EPR programmes on the medium term position and mitigations available.

-Assurance System CFO meeting regularly to escalate system financial risks and develop plans to mitigate/manage these risks - Wider ICS governance structure includes senior oversight of ICS financial position - Long term ICS financial modelling being developed to understand the scale of future challenges - Modelling of national funding in 23/24 to support impact of Industrial Action, national reforecast exercise undertaken November 2023 on the back of additional funding provided by government (reduction of elective targets and additional targeted funding).
+Assurance System CFO meeting regularly to escalate system financial risks and develop plans to mitigate/manage these risks - Wider ICS governance structure includes senior oversight of ICS financial position and the action plans in partner organisations Long term ICS financial modelling being developed to understand the scale of future challenges - Modelling of national funding in 23/24 to support impact of Industrial Action, national reforecast exercise undertaken November 2023 on the back of additional funding provided by government (reduction of elective targets and additional targeted funding).
 Additional work undertaken in January 2024 in response to strike action.

 Gaps in Assurance Macroeconomic environment, including supply constraints, potential for unfunded pay awards or material changes in banding profiles for registered nursing staff, inflation and pressure on public sector finances may lead to additional financial pressure above funded levels or reduction in funding available to Trust.
 Ability to control these largely outside system's direct control.

-Lovals of Assurance (192) Adequate

 Levels of Assurance (182) Adequate

 BAF risks - Does this risk have an action plan on Datix?
-(179) Νο
+(179) No

-Progress notes [Harrison, Sophie - 08/08/2024] The risk remains high overall to reflect: a) 24/25 planning position and run rate risks being articulated in partner organisations.
-Mitigations are being put in place and at the time of writing working is ongoing to quantify the risk; b) the sustainability risks for 25/26 and beyond (noting strategic developments and business cases in train).
-While the current 24/25 ICS plan is a breakeven position, there are material risks in the operating environment that are threatening this and the consequence of not reaching a breakeven position remains major, both in terms of potential restrictions that would be placed on spend and regulatory intervention.
+Progress notes [Harrison, Sophie - 16/10/2024] No change since last risk assessment.

 Committee Responsible for the Risk Performance Committee, The Board

-Date last reviewed 08/08/2024
+Date last reviewed 16/10/2024

-Review date 08/09/2024
+Review date 16/11/2024

 Directorate Trust wide - All Directorates Involved

 Trust Objectives 2022-24 2.
 Grow pathways with partners, 6.
 Achieve sustainability